Oakleigh railway station

-Oakleigh railway station is a commuter railway station in the suburb of Oakleigh in the south east of Melbourne, Victoria, Australia.
+Oakleigh railway station is a commuter railway station in the suburb of Oakleigh in the south-east of Melbourne, Victoria, Australia.
 The station opened in 1877 as the up end of the Gippsland line, with the station being electrified in 1922.
-The station consists of two side which are connected to each other via the adjacent roads, additionally both platforms are connected to each other via a pedestrian subway.
+Oakleigh is a ground-level premium station, consisting of two sides that are connected to each other via the adjacent roads, and both platforms are connected to each other via a pedestrian subway.

-Oakleigh station is currently served by the Pakenham and Cranbourne lines which are both part of the Melbourne Railway Network.
-Additionally the station is served by 11 bus routes including two SmartBus services.
-The station is appromixately 15 kilometres (9.4 mi) or around a 27 minute train ride away from Flinders Street.
+Oakleigh station is currently served by the Pakenham and Cranbourne lines, which are both part of the Melbourne railway network.
+The station is further served by 11 bus routes, including two SmartBus services.
+The station is approximately 15 kilometres (9.4 mi) or around a 27-minute train ride away from Flinders Street.

 Description

 Oakleigh railway station the main station in the suburb of Oakleigh.
-On the north side of the station is Portman Street and Haughton Road is on the south side.
+On the north side of the station is Portman Street, and Haughton Road is on the south.
 The station is owned by VicTrack, a state government agency, and is operated by Metro Trains Melbourne.
-The station is appromixately 15 kilometres (9.4 mi) or around a 27 minute train ride away from Flinders Street.
+The station is approximately 15 kilometres (9.4 mi) or around a 27-minute train ride away from Flinders Street.